 At the same time, you increase your ability to attract a more diverse pool of employees who may not be able to work within a traditional framework - for example, people with disabilities, older employees or those with other commitments that require flexibility.

-3. Make the invisible visible with the Sunflower Program
+3. Make the invisible visible

 By participating in the Sunflower program, you give employees with invisible disabilities the opportunity to make the invisible visible in a discreet way.
 And other employees can more easily take the necessary considerations into account.
-Read more about the Sunflower Program here
+Read more about the Sunflower Program here.

 For advice on how to bring an equity perspective to your business, contact us here: